 - Regularly inspect ladders.
-Implement policies to regularly inspect ladders and accessories for signs of damage, including cracked, bent, or broken rungs or missing screws or rubber feet.
+Inspect ladders and accessories for signs of damage, including cracked, bent, or broken rungs or missing screws or rubber feet.
 Remove and tag damaged ladders from service until they are repaired or replaced.

 - Implement a compliance plan.
-Create a comprehensive compliance plan that ensures employees are trained and educated about ladder safety.
-Regularly assess and adjust compliance plans as needed, and have an emergency protocol in place to respond to accidents.
+Create a compliance plan that ensures employees are trained and educated about ladder safety.
+Regularly assess and adjust compliance plans as needed and have an emergency protocol in place to respond to accidents.

 Tips for Workers to Stay Safe and Protect Their Coworkers

 - Inspect ladders before each use.
-Before starting work, examine your ladder to ensure it is in good working order, appropriate for the job, and capable of supporting the intended weight.
-If a ladder is damaged in any way or any parts appear to be missing, err on the side of caution and don’t use it.
+Before starting work, examine your ladder to ensure it is in working order, appropriate for the job, and capable of supporting the intended weight.
+If a ladder is damaged or any parts appear to be missing, err on the side of caution and don’t use it.

 - Set up ladders on firm, level ground.
-Never shim or place anything under a ladder; instead of building up a lower side, dig out the higher side to create a level set-up or gain additional height.
-Ensure levelers and locks on extension ladders are securely engaged
+Never shim or place anything under a ladder.
+Instead of building up a lower side, dig out the higher side to create a level set-up or gain additional height.

 - Use the Three Point-of-Contact Climb.
 Always face the ladder and maintain three points of contact when climbing up and down (two hands and a foot, or two feet and a hand).
 Move slowly, be aware of fatigue, and never use the top step of a ladder,

 - Overhead hazards.
 Survey your surroundings for potential risks, including overhead power lines.
 Avoid using metal ladders near power lines or energized electrical equipment.